hibernate/hibernate-ogm/how-to-release.md

 3. tests and artifacts:

    ```
-       mvn clean install -Pdist -s settings-example.xml
+       mvn clean install -s settings-example.xml
    ```

-4. the distribution package as built by Maven (distribution/target/hibernate-ogm-[version]-dist).
+4. the distribution package as built by Maven (_distribution/target/hibernate-ogm-[version]-dist_).

    They should contain the appropriate dependencies, without duplicates.
-The creation of these directories is driven by the assembly plugin (distribution/src/main/assembly/dist.xml) which is very specific and might break with the inclusion of new dependencies.
+The creation of these directories is driven by the assembly plugin (see _distribution/src/main/assembly/dist.xml_) which is very specific and might break with the inclusion of new dependencies.

    Especially check the jar files in the subdirectories:
    - optional